Tree Works Permit

 • prune a significant tree

-• undertake works that affects roots in the area surrounding a significant tree (also called the Tree Protection Zone).
+• undertake works that will affect roots in the area surrounding a significant tree (Tree Protection Zone) including Council-managed trees.

 • building